www25-sustainableai/www25-sustainableai.github.io/index.md

 ---
 layout: default
 title: Efficiency, Security, and Generalization of Multimedia Foundation Models
-description: ESGMFM Workshop @ ACM-MM 2024
+description: Workshop @ ACM Multimedia 2024
 ---

-**Welcome to The 1st Workshop on Efficiency, Security, and Generalization of Multimedia Foundation Models in ACM-MM 2024**!
+**Welcome to The 1st Workshop on Efficiency, Security, and Generalization of Multimedia Foundation Models in ACM Multimedia 2024**!

 ---